 7. Loss of appetite

-The AAP also shares that your baby may have less of an appetite during an ear infection because of the ear pain.
+Your baby may have less of an appetite during an ear infection because of the ear pain.

 The preceding information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.